OnlyMaxon/Flutter-App/README.md

-# Demo App of my Startup
+# MeetPlace App of my Startup

-Demo App with Flutter .
+MeetPlace App with Flutter .
 Owner is Jalil Orujli

 ## Getting Started

 This project is a starting point for a Flutter application.